State Seal of Biliteracy

 The student must demonstrate:

-- Completion of all English language arts requirements for graduation with an overall grade point average GPA of 2.0 in those classes.
+- Coursework: Complete all English language arts requirements for graduation with an overall grade point average (GPA) of 3.0 in those classes.

-- Passage of the California Assessment of Student Performance and Progress (CAASPP) for English language arts, or any successor test, administered in grade eleven, at or above the “standard met” achievement level, or at the achievement level determined by the Superintendent for any successor test.
+- State Assessment: Pass the California Assessment of Student Performance and Progress for English language arts administered in grade 11, at or above the “standard met” achievement level.

-- Proficiency in one or more languages, other than English, demonstrated through one of the following methods:
+Proficiency in one or more languages, other than English, through one of the following methods:

-- Successful completion of a four-year high school course of study in a world language, attaining an overall GPA of 3.0 or higher in that course of study, and demonstration of oral proficiency in the language comparable to that required to pass an AP or IB examination.
+- Coursework: Successfully complete a four-year course of study in a world language at the high school or higher level, attaining an overall GPA of 3.0 or higher in that course of study,

-- Passage of the SAT II world language examination with a score of 600 or higher.
+- Advanced Placement® (AP®) Exam: Pass a world language AP examination with a score of 3 or higher.

-In addition to the requirements mentioned above, if the primary language of a pupil is other than English, the student shall demonstrate English proficiency on the English Language Proficiency Assessments for California (ELPAC), or any previous or successor state English language proficiency assessment, in transitional kindergarten, kindergarten, or any of grades one to twelve, inclusive (EC Section 51461).
+In addition to the requirements mentioned above, students who are classified as English learners must attain an oral language composite score of level 4 on the English Language Proficiency Assessments for California (ELPAC). or any previous or successor state English language proficiency assessment, in transitional kindergarten, kindergarten, or any of grades one to twelve, inclusive (EC Section 51461).

 State Seal of Biliteracy FAQs (external site)